These policies exist to maintain a safe and professional environment. PLEASE REVIEW THESE POLICIES CAREFULLY.

 - A unisex, handicapped accessible public toilet is located on the farm property.

 - Smoking is not allowed on the farm property.

 - Handicapped parking signs are located near the arenas and lesson barn.

 - Please do not bring your dog to the farm unless it’s a service dog or you have spoken to the farm owners first.

 - When you arrive, go to the arena where your lesson is taking place, established during the site tour or visit the farm office if unsure.

 - Your child (and additional friends/siblings must be supervised at all times, outside of lesson times.
 If your child is dropped off/picked up, please communicate with staff regarding their arrival and departure.
 There is an outside swing set and toys in the viewing room available to children.

 - No one other than Carlisle Academy staff are allowed into horse pastures.

-- Normal voices must be used around our horses and yelling and screaming may scare them.
+- Normal voices must be used around our horses.

 - Treat Week!
 Do not hand feed our horses.
 The last week of each session is “Treat Week” and you may bring carrots or apples at that time.